 Things to bring with you

-As this is 3-4 hours tour, you don’t need to spend hours of research to find the best gear and sleeping bags for Everest base camp tour.
+As this is 3-4 hours tour, you don’t need to spend hours of research to find the best hiking gear and sleeping bags.
 Due to the weight limits, you can’t take a lot of things with you, that’s why you should pack smart and bring only the most necessary things.
 For starters, take some warm clothes, even if you’re visiting during the spring because the temperatures are still a bit chilly in the high altitudes.

 Also, don’t forget to bring some sunscreen and a sun hat because even though the weather isn’t hot, it’s very easy to get sunburns at higher altitudes.
 Bring some drinking water but not more than one or two bottles.
 Water isn’t easy to get 5,000 meters above sea level.
 Also take some light snacks to help you go throughout the journey and of course, don’t forget to take a good camera to record your exciting adventure.